 BD: So you’re

-one of the things that is so important when you’re
+PS: Yeah, although one of the things that is so

-that I couldn’t possibly listen to, and
+staged works that I couldn’t possibly listen to, and

 what you want to offer the audience.

 make a distinction between what a composer imagines when he writes a piece,

 and what the limitations of the theatrical form of their day are.
 I

-would hate to limit Handel to the maddeningly unambitious
+would hate to limit Handel to the maddeningly unambitious early eighteenth-century

 seen on the stage during his time.

 go the other direction.
 Are we limiting someone such as John Adams

 by having permanent audio and video recordings of the production so anyone

 very pleased with that.
 The composers have been horrified because they

 Others will do all kinds of things to their works, and that’s